-The mansion was originally situated right on the banks of the River Wharfe, which flows through the hotel grounds.
-During the Civil War, Cromwell’s army destroyed the buildings and threw the stone work into the river.
-It was only during this century that some of the stonework was recovered and the York coat of arms can be seen as decoration in the front hall of the hotel.
+Wood Hall was originally situated right on the banks of the River Wharfe, which flows through the hotel grounds.
+During the Civil War, Cromwell’s army destroyed the buildings and threw the stonework into the river.
+It was only during this century that some of the stonework was recovered and the House of York coat of arms can be seen as decoration in the front hall of the hotel.

-Since the opening of the hotel, the courtyard wing has replaced the stables and outbuildings to the west of the main house.
+Since the opening of Wood Hall as a hotel, the courtyard wing has replaced the stables and outbuildings to the west of the main house.
 In 1992 a further wing to the east was added to incorporate spa facilities.

 Today Wood Hall is owned by Hand Picked Hotels, and its guests create the next chapter of a fascinating history.
 Be sure to explore the rest of this historic building, and discover the beautiful grounds.